artsvuni/FFKit/README.md

 -   `text` — The button's text
 -   `type` - Define gender to generate a default banner ("men" or "women")
 -   `gradient` - Adds subtle gradient over image (yes or no)
--   `banner` - Overrides default image with cutsom image
+-   `banner` - Overrides default image with custom image

 #### Usage 🚀